 What are planning forms?

 Except for the journal form, which can be either a planning form or a lesson plan form, planning forms are used to plan such things as book lists, goals, and administrative tasks such as the school calendar.
-Of the forms listed below, you will need per child one Course of Study, several Goals, and possibly one Journal.
-You might not need a Curriculum Planner, it is for your curriculum shopping list.
+Of the forms listed below, you will need per child: one Course of Study; several Goals; and possibly one Journal.
+You might not need a Curriculum Planner which is used for your curriculum shopping list.

 Alexia Planner has several form layouts for weekly planners and it has quarterly planners.
 The 4-page quarterly planner is *Roman Keyed.
 The weekly planners are grouped by feature.

 - Schedules 3x9 and 4x9 have check boxes and a side list

 - Schedules 5x9 and 6x9 have check boxes

 - Schedules 5x7, 5x12, and 4x12 "Blocks" are basic lesson planners with no check boxes or lists.

 The odt, doc, and rtf files use the Champagne font and chances are, you do not have the Champagne font on your computer.
 If you want the font, either download it from the internet by searching "champagne font" or get it here: